 Some animals that are nocturnal (awake at night time) in the heat of summer – like bat-eared foxes – become diurnal (awake during the day), radically improving your chances of seeing them.

 What you also won’t see – and may not miss! – are the bugs.
 Insects generally go into the larval stage during the dry winter, meaning there are fewer mosquitos, ticks, flies, butterflies, ants, dragonflies and so forth about.
 Check with your travel clinic about malaria medication regardless of the season or destination.
-Fewer bugs has a downside though: insectivorous birds, reptiles (including snakes) and amphibians will be laying low and waiting for summer to arrive.
+Fewer bugs has a downside though: insectivorous birds, reptiles (including snakes) and amphibians will be laying low and waiting for summer.
 Even in the Okavango Delta, you may not see frogs in peak season.

 If you want to combine your safari with climbing Mount Kilimanjaro in Tanzania, winter is a great time to go.
 Yes, it will be colder but the shale that makes up the summit is far more stable and easier to climb in cooler weather.

-BIGGEST DISADVANTAGES High season, as across the world, means higher rates.
-Because peak season coincides with the North American and European summers, demand for accommodation is much higher, meaning you have to make your booking further in advance to ensure your first-choice of lodge or camp (highly sought-after places and events like the Kruger National Park, Okavango Delta and Wildebeest Migration river crossings from the Serengeti into the Masai Mara can be booked out anywhere from six months to a year in advance).
+High season, as across the world, means higher rates.
+Because peak season coincides with the North American and European summers, demand for accommodation is much higher, meaning you have to make your booking further in advance to ensure your first-choice of lodge or camp (highly sought-after places and events like the Kruger National Park, Okavango Delta and Wildebeest Migration river crossings from the Serengeti into the Masai Mara can be booked out anywhere from nine months to a year in advance).

 The lack of rain means plenty of dust – not great for those with allergies.
 If you are a keen photographer, take steps to protect your camera from dust or clean it every evening back at camp.

-WEATHER Although it is the ‘rainy season’, the rain is not constant or monsoon-like.
+Although it is the ‘rainy season’, the rain is not constant or monsoon-like.
 Generally, clouds build up during the day, breaking in the late afternoon for spectacular showers.
 In the evenings you may experience thunderstorms with plenty of lightning.

-It will be hot and humid so consider a lodge with air conditioning and a swimming pool (or, even better, a private plunge pool on your room’s deck).
+It will be hot and humid, so consider a lodge with air conditioning and a swimming pool (or, even better, a private plunge pool on your room’s deck).
 The weather is also perfect for using outdoor showers…!

-WHAT THE ANIMALS ARE DOING What aren’t they doing?
+What aren’t they doing?
 Rain is considered a blessing in Africa, and spring and summer see birds, bees, buffalos and bats taking full advantage of the abundance of food and water.